What’s at Stake

 A 124-mile natural gas pipeline is proposed to run through portions of New York and Pennsylvania, raising concerns that the project will increase fracking and threaten local air, water, and wildlife.
 Earthjustice intervened on behalf of a coalition of environmental groups to challenge the pipeline.

 Aided by the controversial high volume hydraulic fracking process and regulatory vacuum at both the state and federal level, gas drilling in Pennsylvania has increased exponentially in recent years.
-The pipeline could spur this already frantic pace of gas drilling and fracking—along with the air, water, and climate pollution that accompanies such development—and would lay the groundwork for industry to expand operations in New York.
+The pipeline could have spurred this already frantic pace of gas drilling and fracking—along with the air, water, and climate pollution that accompanies such development—and would have laid the groundwork for industry to expand operations in New York.
 The impacts associated with this industrial activity include: spills of diesel fuel and fracking chemicals, methane migration into groundwater; contamination of waterways with fracking wastewater; fragmentation of intact forest habitat; and the industrialization of formerly rural landscapes.